 Also, consider where they are – how they live.
 If you have characters starting off in the slums of a medieval village, struggling to survive, then they are not likely going to have great skin, clean, shiny hair and perfect bodies.
 Instead, they may be malnourished, have sores, their hair and eyes may be dull from lack of nutrition.

 Let’s have some Realism

-Give your character some (again not all your characters need them) scars, birthmarks, a sharp hooked nose, a scraggly moustache, eyes that are a little too big, a well-defined mouth, a missing finger or an amputated arm… whether you go big or small, just try and fling a little realism in.
+Give your character some (again not all your characters need them) scars, birthmarks, a sharp hooked nose, a scraggly mustache, eyes that are a little too big, a well-defined mouth, a missing finger or an amputated arm… whether you go big or small, just try and fling a little realism in.

-By the way none of the above I have mentioned are flaws, they are just physical characteristics that make people different.
+By the way, none of the above I have mentioned are flaws, they are just physical characteristics that make people different.
 We are different.
 We don’t have to create characters that are strikingly different at every turn, but just think about them when you are creating.